On the Cauchy problem for backward stochastic partial differential equations in H\"{o}lder spaces: Introduction

-Here the coefficients $a_{ij}(\cdot)$ and $\sigma_l(\cdot)$ $(i,j=1,\cdot,n;\, l=1,\cdot,d)$ do not depend on the space variable $x$.
+Here, the coefficients $a^{ij}(\cdot)$ and $\sigma^l(\cdot)$ $(i,j=1,\cdot,n; l=1,\cdot,d)$ do not depend on the space variable $x$.
 The advantage of the simpler case is that the solution $(u,v)$ admits an explicit expression in terms of the terminal value $\Phi$ and the free term $f$ via their convolution with the heat potential.
-We prove the existence and uniqueness result of this equation, and show that $(u,v)(t, \cdot)\in C^{2+\alpha}\times C^{\alpha}$, and $u(\cdot, x)\in C^{\frac{1}{2}}$, when $\Phi\in C^{1+\alpha}$ and $f(t, \cdot)\in C^\alpha$.
-These regularity results are extended to general space-variable BSPDE \eqref{bspde} by the freezing coefficients method and the standard continuity argument.
-Moreover, when all the coefficients are deterministic, BSPDE \eqref{bspde} becomes a deterministic PDE, and our results include new consequences on a deterministic PDE.
+We prove the existence and uniqueness result of this equation, and show that $(u,v)(t, \cdot)\in C^{2+\alpha}\times C^{\alpha}$, and $u(\cdot, x)\in C^{1/2}$, when $\Phi\in C^{1+\alpha}$ and $f(t, \cdot)\in C^\alpha$.
+These regularity results are extended to general space-variable BSPDE (\ref{bspde}) by the freezing coefficients method and the standard continuity argument.
+Moreover, when all the coefficients are deterministic, BSPDE (\ref{bspde}) becomes a deterministic PDE, and our results include new consequences on a deterministic PDE.

-The rest of this paper is organized as follows.
-In Section 2, we define some functional H\"{o}lder spaces, and recall analytical properties of the heat potential.
-Section 3 is devoted to the existence, uniqueness and regularity of the solution of BSPDE \eqref{bspdeS}.
-In Section 4, we extend the results in Section 3 to BSPDE \eqref{bspde} via the freezing coefficients method and the standard argument of continuity, and discuss their consequences on a deterministic PDE.
-In Section 5, the well-posedness of semi-linear BSPDE is given.
+The rest of the paper is organized as follows.
+In Section~\ref{sec2}, we define some functional H\"{o}lder spaces, and recall analytical properties of the heat potential.
+In Section~\ref{sec3}, we study the existence, uniqueness and regularity of the solution of BSPDE (\ref{bspdeS}).
+In Section~\ref{sec4}, we extend the results in Section~\ref{sec3} to BSPDE (\ref{bspde}) via the freezing coefficients method and the standard argument of continuity, and discuss their consequences on a deterministic PDE.
+In Section~\ref{sec5}, we discuss a semi-linear BSPDE.